Waiin-T/t-hotel-rooms/spec.md

 ```

+# Validations
-- Validations are performed when the control loose the focus, to be confirmed.
+- performed when the control loose the focus, to be confirmed.

+#Questions
 - How to work with signed in user?

+# Output
-- Output: Room wise guest details
+-  Hotel wise Room wise guest details